ryantownsend/carrierwave-dimensions/README.md

 # CarrierwaveDimensions

-Stores the dimensions of an image after uploading.
+Stores the dimensions of an image when uploading.
 Individual versions can be stored with different columns in the database.

 ## Installation